A Mini Escape From The City: Cascais, Portugal

 Sweet Treats

 You can't visit Cascais without stopping at the legendary Gelados Santini.
-Our tour guide insisted this was the best gelato she’d ever had—even compared to her trips to Italy!
+My tour guide, Sophie, insisted this was the best gelato she’d ever had—even compared to her trips to Italy!
 They offer 32 rotating flavors, including unique combinations you won't find anywhere else like:

 Egg Jam with Pine Nuts